If this is your first baby and you are anything like me, your hospital bag will be practically packed by 30 weeks! – But what do you really need?!

 I was also brought magazines to keep me occupied from the hospital shop.

 *Depending on your labour preference you may need items such as aromatherapy oils, music, TENS Machine, birthing ball.
-If you intend to breastfeed you may need other items.

 Some people take make-up, I never packed any nor did I feel like doing my make-up after birth…totally a personal preference.